KramPiotr/bapp-marketplace/README.md

 - create more template bApps
 - add subtree functionalities
 - create and calculate the financial model of the application
+- add search and LLM functionalities

 ## Code documentation

-- **backend/bapp_storage** - code for the Wall-3 storage
+- **backend/bapp_storage** - code for the Wall-3 storage; written in Motoko
 - **backend/bapp_storage_prototype** - here I started coding up a bit more advanced approach that stored each bApp as an NFT.
-I will continue working on that but currently it's not being used
+I will continue working on that but currently it's not being used; written in Motoko
-- **backend/template** - here is the back-end code for the NFT app
+- **backend/template** - here is the back-end code for the NFT app; written in Motoko
 - **frontend/wall3** - Next.js code of Wall-3
 - **frontend/bapp-marketplace** - Next.js code of the bApp marketplace
 - **frontend/template** - Next.js code of the NFT app